andreshungbz/ub-campus-photography/README.md

   - `/about/page.jsx` - the about page with project information.
   - `/api` - Next.js folder for api endpoint route handlers.
     - `/auth/[...nextauth]/route.js` - authentication route handler for NextAuth.js, configured for Google account sign ins and the creation of the new user entries in the database and storing session.
 Also exports options for `getServerSession` function for verifying session in other route handlers.
-    - `/photo/route.js` - route handler for retrieving all photo entries from the database.
     - `/photo/[id]/route.js` - route handler for retrieving or deleting a specific photo using its database ID.
     - `/photo/new/route.js` - route handler for handling upload form input, creating a new entry in the database for a photo.
     - `/photo/random/route.js` - route handler for retrieving a random photo from the database.
-    - `/profile/[id]/route.js` - route handler for retrieving a specific user and their information using its database ID.
-  - `/photo/[id]/page.jsx` - dynamic route for photo pages, displaying a photo and its details based on the database ID.
+  - `/photo/[id]/page.jsx` - dynamic route server component for photo pages, displaying a photo and its details based on the database ID.
-  - `/profile/[id]/page.jsx` - dynamic route for profile pages, displaying a user's gallery of images based on the database ID.
+  - `/profile/[id]/page.jsx` - dynamic route server component for profile pages, displaying a user's gallery of images based on the database ID.
   - `/upload/page.jsx` - the upload page with a form for signed in users to upload photos.
   - `/favicon.ico` - site icon.
   - `/layout.jsx` - the common website layout template, containing the header, footer and session provider for every other page.